-The online form provides me with your name, date, time and place of birth - plus your email address.
-Please specify exactly the type of chart or reading you want - I'll get back to you within 48 hours (usually sooner - I check emails at least once a day).
+If you want to book a live (or written) personal astrology or Tarot consultation, fill out the form on my website (www.astro.nu) scroll down the Consultations page).
+This provides me with your name, date, time and place of birth - plus your email address and the format you want for your reading.
+Please specify exactly the type of chart or reading you want - I'll get back to you within 24 hours (I check emails at least once a day).
 Then we can arrange a suitable time for us both.
-Once we have done that, consultations are payable in advance and I'll invoice you.
+Once we've done that, consultations are payable in advance and I will invoice you.
 (This will appear in your email inbox.)

-Payment online is processed securely through PayPal - just click on the yellow 'View and Pay' button on the invoice I have sent you.
-This will take you to the next page - so click on the blue PayPal 'PayNow' Button and follow the onscreen directions.
+Payment online is processed securely through PayPal - just click the yellow 'View And Pay' button on the invoice I've sent you.
+This will take you to the next page where you should click on the blue PayPal 'Pay Now' button and follow the onscreen directions.